If you were to ask me what my favorite place in New Zealand is, I wouldn’t have to think too long.

-The track to Kea Point begins at the Whitehorse Hill campground, the same spot where Hooker Valley Track, Sealy Tarns and the the trail to Mueller hut begin.
+The track to Kea Point begins at the Whitehorse Hill campground, the same spot where Hooker Valley Track, Sealy Tarns, and the trail to Mueller hut begin.

 Accommodation in Mount Cook National Park

-Mount Cook village is a tiny place for the amount of visitors it gets each summer.
+Mount Cook Village is a tiny place for the number of visitors it gets each summer.
 I won’t be surprised if in future they limit access to the road.

 If you are camping you can stay at the Whitehorse Hill campground operated by the Department of Conservation.
-It is few kilometres away from the village and it’s a great starting point for many trails I have mentioned in this post.
+It is a few kilometers away from the village and it’s a great starting point for many trails I have mentioned in this post.
 The campsite operates on a first come first serve basis.
-There is a self registration station and you will need cash.
+There is a self-registration station and you will need cash.

 Best activities in Mount Cook NP

-Helicopter flight's are prime choices for those wanting to see the mountains from above.
+Scenic helicopter flight is a prime choice for those wanting to see the mountains from above.
 They range in price depending on duration and amount of landings but will give you better views than you can get on any hike.
-If you were planning on taking a heli flight in New Zealand, Mount Cook is one of the best places for it!
+If you were planning on taking a helicopter flight in New Zealand, Mount Cook is one of the best places for it!

-Ski Plane Tour's are arguably even better than helicopter tours, as the ride tends to last longer.
-The downside is that they are much less maneuverable and exciting.
+Ski Plane Tours are arguably even better than helicopter tours, as the ride tends to last longer.
+The downside is that planes are much less maneuverable and exciting.
 However, landing in a ski plane and then hiking on the Tasman Glacier won’t be something you will quickly forget about.

-Have you got any question or want to share your experience from visiting Mount Cook National Park?
+Have you got any questions or want to share your experience from visiting Mount Cook National Park?
 Leave them in the comment section below!